devlossantos/walletwatch-flask/README.md

 ### Features

 1. Track and categorize your expenses
-2. Integrates 'The rule of 50/30/20 for expenditure allocation guidance
+2. Integrates 'The rule of 50/30/20' for income/expenses allocation guidance
 3. Create wallets for especific expenses (e.g Vacations, John's Birthday)
 4. Add users to your wallets so they can add expenses to the list (Only wallet owner can add, delete users or delete a shared wallet)